markocherrie/CEMRA/README.md

 Q5.
 Need to re-write information html
 Q6.
 Re-do scenario files so that they are more specific Q7.
-Always keep the same colours for the waffle plot
+Always keep the same colours for the waffle plot Q8.
+Add in starting concentrations in air, surfaces etc Q9.
+Inormation - how to use tab - describe scenario files